Small Wedding Dinner Ideas

 What is considered a small wedding

-First, many couples wonder, what is considered a small wedding?
+First, many couples wonder, what is a micro wedding?
 A small wedding is generally defined by the guest list size, specifically when an event is 50 guests or less.
 Smaller, more intimate gatherings are gaining popularity as more and more couples look for a way to reduce planning stress and costs, and to have a truly meaningful wedding.

 How To Plan a Small Wedding Dinner